 [the magnetic myths of caged consumerism]

 Overall, language is considered rational.
 Not to mention, the language used within fashion already tends to leave little room for interpretation.
-It’s considered factual when it essentially concerns mythology.
+It’s considered factual when, essentially, it concerns mythology.
 Myths that we as consumers consider truthful.
-Their thought-out language pungent yet somehow soft to the touch of our being.
+Their thought-out language is pungent yet somehow soft to the touch of our being.
 Magnetic.
 Gently steering us into a one-way street of perception.
-By inserting small moments of repel - in which we may distance ourselves from the fashion industry, not wanting to be associated with it – the industry has developed a strategy, a mechanism to give us the impression that we do have a sense of agency.
+By inserting small moments of repulsion - in which we may distance ourselves from the fashion industry, not wanting to be associated with it – the industry has developed a strategy, a mechanism to give us the impression that we do have a sense of agency.
 However, exactly at that point, when we tend to feel ‘self-sufficient’, the fashion system will strike again, luring us back in by the attractiveness of a myth of some kind.
 A myth consisting of linguistic signs that will then engrain themselves within the tissue of our being.
 Which leaves us with a fixed idea of what’s the done thing.
 Paralysed in TIME and SPACE, all credits to fashion’s LANGUAGE.

-so, imagine this shopping basket
+imagine this shopping basket

 an open-ended cage